 The readings that will be discussed each class are listed below as a Reading Assignment for that day of class.
+Readings denoted "(Canvas)" have electronic versions available in the "Files" tab on Canvas.

 Attendance Policy

 If you do not participate in at least one of the first two class meetings of a course or laboratory in which you are registered, and you have not contacted the department to indicate your intent, you can be dropped from the course.
 You must not assume that you will be dropped, however.
 The department will not notify you if you have been dropped from a course or laboratory.
 You can request reinstatement on a space-available basis if you present documented evidence.